csswizardry/csswizardry.github.com/workshops.md

 <a href="/contact/" class="btn  btn--full">Organise a Workshop</a>

+## Core Web Vitals on iOS

+Core Web Vitals are coming to Safari!
+But it won’t be all plain sailing.
+Get yourselves prepared before the end of the year—we don’t have long!

+<a href="/workshops/core-web-vitals-on-ios/" class="btn  btn--full">Get ready for iOS</a>

 ## Lockdown Learning

 Missing conferences?
 Wanting to keep your team sharp during times of no travel?